Prosthetic Life Cycle Testing Made Easier is Better

 Research-Grade Autoclaves Optimized for a Broad Set of Research Tasks

-The heat and pressure inside an autoclave is a great for life cycle testing medical prosthetics that will eventually be used inside the body.
+The heat and pressure inside an autoclave are great for life cycle testing medical prosthetics that will eventually be used inside the body.
 But few affordable autoclaves have programmable control systems suitable that allow them to produce both the conditions inside a medical-grade autoclave and run repeated complete cycles without someone babysitting the unit.
 Our Tactrol Control System is programmable to whatever length cycle you need (up to 999 hours) and for 0 to 999 repetitions, perfect for life cycle testing.
 You can even customize temperature and pressure ramps, dwell times, add monitoring and more—all while using substantially less water and energy.

 Save Money without Compromising Quality